MIASA Fellowships (Junior/Senior) at the University of Ghana 2020 for African Scholars

 To be taken at (country):

-IFGs bring together a group of up to ten fellows for a duration of four months.
-The group comprises both senior and junior fellows including researchers from Germany, Africa and the rest of the world.
+The IFG brings together a group of up to six fellows for a duration of four months.
+The group comprises both senior and junior researchers from Germany, Africa and the rest of the world.
 The group centers around a research question which necessitates the input of experts from different academic fields and backgrounds.
-The group will work on the joint topic by, among other things, holding weekly colloquia and organizing a final workshop or conference.
+The group will work on the joint topic by, among other activities, holding weekly colloquia and organizing a final workshop or conference.
 The group will be asked to produce working papers based on their work at MIASA.
 Members of the group will also be expected to contribute a guest lecture on a relevant postgraduate course.

 Type: Fellowship, Research

-Eligibility: Eligible for application are junior and senior researchers from all countries aftercompletion of their PhD in a relevant discipline of the Humanities or the Social Sciences.
-Applicants must propose a research project that matches the research focus of the IFG on “Sustainable Rural Transformation in Africa”.
-Note that projects can also be concerned with other world regions, but should reflect on the implications for African rural transformation.
+Eligibility: Eligible for application are junior and senior researchers from around the globe after completion of their PhD in a relevant discipline of the Humanities or the Social Sciences.
+Applicants must propose a research project that matches the research focus of the IFG on“The Governance of Energy Transitions in the Global South”.

 Number of Awards: 10